 A backfire is a loud pop or bang sound that comes from your exhaust pipes when your motorcycle is running.
 A motorcycle exhaust backfire is an annoying and potentially dangerous problem to have.
-It can damage your ears if you’re in a confined space, or could start a fire as some backfires even emit flames, I’ve almost had my hand burned once from a pesky backfire problems I was troubleshooting.
+It can hurt your ears if you’re in a confined space, or could start a fire as some backfires even emit flames.

 Why is my motorcycle backfiring?
 A motorcycle backfire happens because of the presence of uncombusted fuel in the exhaust pipe.
 This issue is caused by: